In the Street (song): Cover versions

-"In the Street" was recorded by Todd Griffin as "That '70s Song" with additional lyrics by Ben Vaughn as the theme song for the television sitcom That '70s Show.
-Another recording of "That '70s Song" by Cheap Trick was used as the theme beginning with season two.
-The Cheap Trick version was released on the That '70s Album soundtrack album and another version by Cheap Trick was released on their album Authorized Greatest Hits.
+"In the Street" was recorded by Todd Griffin as "That '70s Song" with additional lyrics by Ben Vaughn as the theme song for the first season of That '70s Show.
+Another recording of "That '70s Song" by Cheap Trick was used as the theme in the later seasons and it was also performed by Brett Anderson in the sequel series That '90s Show.
+The Cheap Trick version was released on the That '70s Album soundtrack album and another version was released on their Authorized Greatest Hits compilation.